DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 Identifying Table Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Table Attribute can be idenitifed by the `view_button_` or `edit_button_` associated with it.
+A Table Attribute can be idenitifed by the `View button <view_button_>` or `Edit button <edit_button_>` associated with it.
 Selecting the button opens the Attribute Table within the central panel of the user interface.

 Specifying Attribute Table Content